belle2/basf2/online_book/prerequisites/python.rst

     df = uproot.open(file_path)["b0phiKs"].arrays(library="pd")

+  If loading from the remote file path doesn't work, download the file to your machine first (e.g., using `wget`).

   Here, ``b0phiKs`` is the branch name of the file that contains the data (``root_pandas``) guessed it for us automatically, in ``uproot`` we need to specify it explicitly.